MicrosoftDocs/well-architected/well-architected/cost-optimization/tradeoffs.md

 - A lack of investment in training leads to stagnated skills, reducing the team's ability to adopt newer technologies and practices.

-- Removing automation tooling to save money can result in personnel spending more time on tasks that are no longer automated.
+- Removing automation tooling to save money can result in personnel spending more time on the tasks that are no longer automated.
 It also increases the risk of errors and inconsistencies.

 - Reducing planning efforts, like scoping and activity prioritization, to cut expenses can increase the likelihood of rework due to vague specifications and poor implementation.